 • The impact on the provision of adult social care of the 2010 spending review settlement and the removal of ring-fencing for social care grants

 • The impact on NHS plans of decisions currently being made by local authorities

 • The ability of local authorities to make the necessary efficiency savings

 • The use of the additional £1bn funding for social care made available through the NHS budget

 • Progress on making efficiencies through the integration of health and social care services.

 • Progress on and implications of changing the tariff structure

-The deadline for submitting written evidence is noon on Tuesday 6 September 2011.
+The deadline for submitting written evidence is midday on Tuesday 6 September 2011.

 Guidance on submitting written evidence

 It assists the Committee if those submitting written evidence adhere to the following guidelines: